How to Clean Grout Haze

-Grout haze is a semi-white film left on the surface of tile after grouting.
-Even if you have diligently wiped down the surface with a wet sponge, haze will remain and will not come off until you take special measures.
-Regular floor cleaning will not remove it.
+Grout haze is a whiteish film left on the tile surface after the grouting process.
+So how can you successfully remove grout haze?
+Even if you have diligently wiped down the surface with a wet sponge, the haze will remain and won't come off until you take special measures.

 What Causes Grout Haze

 Grout is made of minerals and cement mixed with water.
 When the water dries, minerals remain on the tile surface.
 This is a normal part of tiling.